|An 1890s tavern poster|

 March 21 brings in Alban Eiler, known elsewhere as the spring solstice or vernal equinox.
 Weather be damned, it means spring has arrived and will last until June 20, the longest day of the year, when we will encounter Alban Heruin, the summer solstice.

-Flanking that date we have such frolics as St. Patrick's Day on March 17 and Tartan Day on April 6, or close to it depending on festivitiy plans in different cities and towns.
+In between, we have such frolics as St. Patrick’s Day on March 17 and Tartan Day in early April 6.
+The precise date depends on local activities.

 St. Patrick’s Day honors the patron saint of Ireland who drove the snakes into the sea where they became sharks, politicians and TV reality show producers.

-Scotch whiskies usually are distilled twice, Irish whiskies three or four times, thus increasing their purity and smoothness.
+In addition, Scotch whiskies usually are distilled once or twice, Irish whiskies three times or more, thus increasing their purity and smoothness.
 In some instances, further aging in used bourbon or sherry casks or a bit of blending creates a crossover taste between the two categories.

 As is the case with most such things, there is no right or wrong, best or worst.
 There is only personal preference.

 Back to Dowd On Drinks home page.